Tessa Violet

-Tessa Violet Williams (born March 20, 1990) is an American singer-songwriter, social media personality, actress, music video director, and former child model.
+Tessa Violet Williams (born March 20, 1990) is an American singer-songwriter, social media personality, actress, and music video director.

 Originally a vlogger under the username Meekakitty, Violet has since focused primarily on her music career.
-She has released three studio albums, Maybe Trapped Mostly Troubled (2014), Bad Ideas (2019), and MY GOD! in 2023.
+She has released three studio albums, Maybe Trapped Mostly Troubled (2014), Bad Ideas (2019), and My God! in 2023.

 Early life

 Violet grew up in Ashland, Oregon and performed in theatre productions while in high school.
 She created her YouTube channel under the name Meekakitty in July 2006.
 In 2007, Violet began making daily vlogs for a school project while working in Hong Kong and Thailand as a fashion model.

 Career

 After moving to New York City in 2009, Violet gained attention after winning $100,000 in a YouTube competition by receiving the most comments on her video entry.
 In 2011, Violet was featured in fellow YouTube creator Nanalew's unofficial music video for the song "Sail" by Awolnation.
 The video went viral and has since amassed over 370 million views.
 On September 24, 2012, Violet appeared in the music video for Family Force 5's "Cray Button" ft.
 Lecrae.